rubocode/frontier.nvim/doc/design/goals.md

 ### ASPIRATION

-When I am done with these, I would have created a colorscheme I would personally use and will have created a general color mapping abstraction with up-to-date feature support.
+When I am done with these, I would have created a colorscheme I would personally use and will have evolved a mapping abstraction with up-to-date feature support.

 > Once you start thinking more about where you want to be than about